hzuo/pb/misc/25-12-08-mf-report.md

 * TPN via new **right IJ Hickman** continued.
 * Close outpatient ID and PCP follow‑up planned.

+In practice, she developed severe nausea, vomiting, and high‑output ostomy on this high‑dose oral regimen and was readmitted **11/16/2025** unable to continue it.
+During the subsequent admission, Infectious Disease restarted **IV cefiderocol + IV minocycline** and defined a new **14‑day inpatient course for Stenotrophomonas from 11/16 through 11/29/2025**.

 ---

 ## 3. Current Admission (11/16/2025 – Present)